-Episode 6: Batch traceability
+Part 6: Batch traceability

 Climate protection, consumer protection, product liability, corporate governance: End-to-end traceability of products, components and processes is a must-have in today’s modern factories.
 It’s all about knowing – at any time – when, where, how, with what and by whom a product was manufactured.

 A task of this magnitude can only be solved reliably using data-driven manufacturing.
 This provides precise analyses of the entire value-add process and can meet the transparency requirements expected of a manufacturing company.

 When it comes to traceability, distinctions are made between three types: